hawkinsw/CPPTimes/booleans.md

 ### It Takes `bool` to Tango: The `if` Statement

 To date, the programs that we have written in class and in lab have been pretty straightforward, as in their execution proceeds _straight_ from one statement to the next.
-They may have calculated different values each time they executed based on user input, but they performed the same statements no matter what.
+They may have calculated different values each time they executed based on user input, but they performed the same statements in the same order no matter what.
 In other words, until now our programs have operated _sequentially_.
 With an `if` statement we can get our programs to operate _selectively_.
 In other words, depending on a runtime calculation, our program can execute different statements!
-Although conceptually very simple, the power of this selective exectution is infinite!
+Although conceptually very simple, the power of this selective execution is infinite!
 The general form of an `if` statement is

 ```C++
 if (expression) {
   some statements;
 }
 ```
-When _boolean expression_ is `true`, then `some statements` execute.
-When _boolean expression_ is `false`, _some statements_ do not execute. _some statements_ between `{}` are called a _block_.
+When the value of _expression_ is `true` (again, after conversion to `bool`), then `some statements` execute.
+When the value of _expression_ is `false`, _some statements_ do not execute. _some statements_ between `{}` are called a _block_.
 You can nest blocks of code inside one another without limit (some caveats apply to that statement)!
 C++ programmers say that a block of code is "conditionally executed" by an `if` statement.
 C++ programmers also often say that a block of code is "guarded by a conditional".

 ```C++
 #include <iostream>